Electric Fields – VITAL to measure

 Level 4: ELF AC electric fields – the levels were mind-blowing!

-Building Biology Guidelines state that when using a potential-free meter, that levels of ELF AC electric fields should be below 1.5V/m.
+Building Biology Guidelines state (using a potential-free probe) that levels of ELF AC electric fields should be below 1.5V/m.
 The levels I measured were above 50V/m.

-OUTCOME: I was able to advise my clients on the best course of action for their situation – both immediate steps and a longer term solution.
+I was able to advise my clients on the best course of action for their situation.
+I gave them both immediate steps and a longer term solution.